jens-maus/RaspberryMatic/README.md

 * [HomeMatic Virtual Interface](https://github.com/thkl/Homematic-Virtual-Interface)

 ## :cloud: Installation
-The installation of RaspberryMatic is quite straight forward as it is delivered as a full SD card image that can be directly flashed onto a microSD card and put into the corresponding RaspberryPi.
+The installation of RaspberryMatic is quite straight forward as it is delivered as a full system image that can be directly flashed onto a microSD / eMMC and put into the corresponding SBC.
 As such the installation consists of the following basic steps:

 1. [Download latest release](https://github.com/jens-maus/RaspberryMatic/releases) archive (`RaspberryMatic-X.XX.XX.YYYYMMDD-XXX.zip`) for the hardware platform you are using:
    * `wget https://github.com/jens-maus/RaspberryMatic/releases/download/X.XX.XX.YYYYMMDD/RaspberryMatic-X.XX.XX.YYYYMMDD-XXX.zip`